 Detention Center Operations

 The Detention Center Operations Bureau is the largest of the Sheriff’s Office's four organizational bureaus.
 Under the command of Chief Deputy Clarke Stearns, the Bureau is responsible for managing the Alexandria Detention Center's security function and is comprised of the Security Division.
 The Security Division is overseen by two Captains.
-Frank Milano serves as the Divisions Day Captain, supervising Security Teams 1A and 1B, the Special Management Sergeant and day visitation and Visitors Center operations.
+Captain Frank Milano serves as the Divisions Day Captain, supervising Security Teams 1A and 1B, the Special Management Sergeant and day visitation and Visitors Center operations.

 Facility security is accomplished from inmates' initial booking to their release.
 Security Deputies are responsible for the day to day supervision of inmates in the facility's housing areas and for ensuring that inmates move safely and securely throughout the building.
 Deputies are placed directly into the larger housing units to effectively control the units' living environment.
 Direct supervision of inmates where they live allows Security Deputies to better gauge the atmosphere in the units and more promptly deflect or respond to issues and concerns.